Albert Gubay: 3 Guys

 After selling Kwik Save, Gubay repeated the low-price retail model in New Zealand, Ireland and the United States:

 Gubay established the 3 Guys chain in Auckland, New Zealand, while he was living there between January 1973 and April 1974.
 He expanded the chain to at least six stores, which he sold in 1984.
 Shares in rival supermarket chain Foodtown fell dramatically when his visit was confirmed.
-Gubay publicly asked the New Zealand Minister of Trade and Industry Joe Walding to force Unilever and other suppliers to do business him, but an investigation found the suppliers were not breaking the law.
+Gubay publicly asked the New Zealand Minister of Trade and Industry Joe Walding to force Unilever and other suppliers to do business with him, but an investigation found the suppliers were not breaking the law.
 Unilever publicly offered to supply Gubay on similar terms to other buyers.

 Further 3 Guys stores were opened in Ireland in the 1970s.
 These stores were sold to the H Williams supermarket chain in 1986, which subsequently collapsed the same year.
 Tesco purchased many of the former 3 Guys stores, branded as either Crazy Prices or 3 Guys, to create Tesco Ireland.

 3 Guys stores were also opened in the United States from 1980, but the chain went bankrupt in 1985.
 The stores were sold to other chains like Food Lion.